Skip to the main content

 • Strength Required Lift up to 20 kg

 Oil and gas well loggers and testers are most often on call 24 hours a day.
 They often work long hours.
 They are always under pressure to complete their work so the rig can continue its regular activity.
 The work environment around a rig is noisy, dirty, and hazardous.
+Performing their work safely is key.
 The work may require lifting heavy tools and equipment.

 Hydrocarbon mud loggers work primarily in small, onsite laboratories during drilling operations.
 Coring operators, drill stem testers, wireline operators, and slickline operators work mostly outdoors.
 They often work in adverse weather conditions.
 They may work in isolated locations for long periods of time.

-They are required to lift at least 25 kg.
+They must be able to lift at least 25 kilograms.

 Interests & Abilities